UniversalDependencies/docs/_pcm-dep/dislocated.md

 udver: '2'
 ---

 The `dislocated` relation is used between a dislocated clause or phrase and its head.
 A constituent (argument or adjunct) is dislocated when it is found outside the boundaries of the clause it belongs to.
-In Naija dislocations are used for topicalization.

 ~~~ conllu
 # visual-style 5 2 dislocated	color:blue